Effective September 2015; Revised June 2022

 d) Monitor clients’ responses to assessment, intervention procedures and address as appropriate.

-e) Treat all clients with compassion, dignity, sensitivity, and Make efforts to avoid actions that diminish, demean, or disempower the identity and well-being of the client, family, or caregivers.
+e) Treat all clients with compassion, dignity, sensitivity, and respect.
+Make efforts to avoid actions that diminish, demean, or disempower the identity and well-being of the client, family, or caregivers.

 Clients can expect that the regulated member considers their unique values and needs, explains proposed assessment and intervention procedures and obtains informed consent.